 You can also compile parts of your code without use of the -typeprocessor switch to javac.
 No checking is done during such compilations.

 Finally, some checkers have special rules.
-For example, the NonNull checker (Section 3) uses assert statements that contain null checks, along with the flow-sensitive type inference (Section 2.5), to suppress warnings.
+For example, the Nullness checker (Section 3) uses assert statements that contain null checks to suppress warnings.

 2.5 Implicitly annotated types (flow-sensitive type qualifier inference)